Stretching leads to Writing Flexibility

-For instance, if your paragraph, chapter, or dissertation makes the argument that radical left wing whatchamacallits are organizing to this or that effect, write how in fact not only is this wrong, but precisely and exactly the opposite is in fact the case, and why.
+For instance, if your paragraph, chapter, or dissertation makes the argument that radical left wing whatchamacallits are organizing to this or that particular effect, write how in fact not only is this wrong, but precisely and exactly the opposite is in fact the case, and why.

-It’s important in the ŽižekIt!™ Method to be ruthlessly focused: again, the argument you make is not that the conclusion is wrong or flawed– it must be that it is exactly and precisely the opposite of what it true.
+It’s important in the ŽižekIt!™ Method to be ruthlessly focused: again, the argument you make is not that the conclusion is wrong or flawed– it must be that it is exactly and precisely the opposite of what is true.
 So, keep your eye on the ball.

 This procedure should always be addressed to logical reasoning and to arguments, and not directly to empirical findings.
 The empirical world is outside the parameters of ŽižekIt!™ modus operandi and may lead to the production of… gasp… fantasy.